matthiasbalke/addon-collabora-code/collabora-code/DOCS.md

 #### Option `coolwsd_arguments`

 This option allows you to set command line arguments, passed to the `coolwsd` binary.
-This can be used to configure basic setups easily withou modifying the `coolwsd.xml` in the `addons_config` directory.
+This can be used to configure basic setups easily without modifying the `coolwsd.xml` in the `addons_config` directory.

-See the [official docs][collabora-official-docs] for detailed explanation of possible arguments.
+See the [official docs][collabora-official-docs] for detailed explanations of possible arguments.

 ### Using configuration file `coolwsd.xml`

 The add-on can also be configured by modifing the configuration file (`coolwsd.xml`) located in the `addon_config` directory.

-See the [official docs][collabora-official-docs] for detailed explanation of possible configuration options.
+See the [official docs][collabora-official-docs] for detailed explanations of possible configuration options.

-**Note**: _The options specified in the add-on settings overwrite the configurations in the XML file!_
+**Note**: _The options specified in the add-on settings overwrite the configuration in the XML file!_

 ## Support